JamesHickers/LibreWatch/README.md

 * ⚙️ Additional player configuration
 * 🌍 Better self-hosting support

-> [!NOTE]
-> Roadmap items are community goals and are **not commitments from Krynet, LLC**.
+Roadmap items are community development goals and may change as the project evolves.

 ---

 ## 🤝 Contributing

-LibreWatch was released as an open-source project intended to support community development.

 Contributions are welcome across: